aspyridakos/language-model-trainer/README.md

 ```

 ### Sources
-Book files have been installed from [gutenberg.org](https://www.gutenberg.org/), a free and open source digital library of literature no longer subject to copyright laws.
+Book files have been installed from [gutenberg.org](https://www.gutenberg.org/), a free and open-source digital library of literature no longer subject to copyright laws.